CUBRID/cubrid-testtools/CTP/README.md

 		```
 		JAVA_HOME (e.g., export JAVA_HOME=$HOME/opt/jdk1.6.0_07)
 		```
-		* Checkout shell test cases (e.g., checkout or create the test cases at the ${HOME}/cubrid-testcases/shell directory)
+		* Check out the shell test cases (e.g., check out or create the test cases at the ${HOME}/cubrid-testcases/shell directory)
-		* Checkout CTP and configure CTP/conf/shell.conf for testing
+		* Check out CTP and configure CTP/conf/shell.conf for testing
 		```
 		# Configure parameters for cubrid.conf following the format outlined below, ie, default.cubrid.cubrid_port_id=1523
 		# The port configured will be updated into CUBRID conf for testing